mxxii/yet-another-typescript-package-template/README.md

 <https://github.com/igorshubovych/markdownlint-cli> followed more conventional approach but is not going to receive future improvements.

 ## Scripts

-### concurrently
+### `npm-run-all2`

-[Concurrently](https://github.com/open-cli-tools/concurrently) is a substitute for `npm-run-all` that is not abandoned.

-Sequential run can be achieved with `-m 1` arg.

-There is also this fork of `npm-run-all` that receives package updates: <https://github.com/bcomnes/npm-run-all2>
+<https://github.com/bcomnes/npm-run-all2> is a maintained fork of `npm-run-all` tool.

+<https://github.com/open-cli-tools/concurrently> is another alternative, but it seems to not report properly when any of subtasks exited with error.

 ### onchange

 Many tools come with their own watchers, others don't. <https://github.com/Qard/onchange> seems to be the most straightforward solution to add this feature where it is missing.

 <https://github.com/M-Zuber/npm-watch> might be a suitable alternative in some cases.

 ## GitHub